projekt-kateryna/projektkateryna.org/content/posts/ai-dragon.md

   render: true
 ---

-In February 2025, Kaj Arnö talked at State of open con 2025 (SOOCon) in London on "Saving the world by feeding the Al Dragon with unbiased open data".
+In February 2025, Kaj Arnö talked at State of Open Conference 25 (SOOCon) in London on "Saving the world by feeding the Al Dragon with unbiased open data".

 # Recorded presentation
 {{< youtube xxxxxxxxxx >}}